MAAK HEK TOE !!!

 Jakkalsbos was originally part of Miems’ Vreemdeling farm, but sold off by her indigent and banished brother Tobie.
 The latest owners, Skye and Miles de Botton-Wiltshire are attempting to market spiritual-enlightenment getaways amongst the wildflowers and quiver trees.
 The couple try not to exhibit the marital stresses caused by his tenuous business venture established on the proceeds of the sale of her late father’s stake in a flourishing e-commerce company.
 Where the couple are as tight-lipped as possible, their ten-year-old daughter, Thyme, does have a tendency to ask just the right questions at precisely the wrong moment… exacerbating the family tensions.

-(A budget-permitting wish-list has a Norwegian financier baling out the Wiltshires, but keeping them on as management.
-The type of plan he has for profit is by broadening their portfolio of wellness offerings: a nudist colony for instance.)
+(A budget-permitting option has a Norwegian financier bailing out the Wiltshires, but keeping them on as management.
+The type of plan he has for profit is by broadening their portfolio of wellness offerings: a nudist resort for instance.)

 Marlon and his girlfriend Kitty, and assorted hangers-on lease the lowest farm from Miems.
 She is always on the verge of evicting them – so much trouble do they bring – but somehow each month they make the rent.